 "The best I have ever been on.
 Everything went like clockwork and the hotels, food and guide were exceptional.
 Well worth every penny.” - Val K. Sydney, Australia 2018

-On arrival at Keflavik Airport take the coach shuttle to your Reykjavík hotel.
+Coach transfer from Keflavík Airport to your hotel or nearest bus stop in Reykjavik.
 The small city centre is characterised by eclectic and colourful houses, good shopping, dining and drinking.
-Reykjavík has recently established itself as a haven for food lovers, with numerous restaurants taking advantage of the abundance of local seafood, meat and game.
+Reykjavik has established itself as a haven for food lovers, with numerous restaurants taking advantage of the abundance of local seafood, meat and game.
 Reykjavik has many wonderful museums including the National Museum displaying artefacts from the first settlement to the modern age, giving an excellent overview of Iceland's history and culture, the Reykjavik 871+2 Settlement Museum, an archaeological museum based around a 10th century Viking longhouse unearthed in 2001, the Reykjavik Art Museum and the National Gallery.
 Overnight in Reykjavik.

 In the afternoon, we catch the car ferry Baldur from Stykkishólmur to Brjánslækur in the West Fjords.
 On the 2.5 hour journey over Breiðafjörður Bay, we pass the island of Flatey, which is inhabited only during the summer.
 If the weather is nice, you enjoy a magnificent view of the bay's countless islands as well as Snæfellsjökull glacier.
 We will stay two nights in the area of Patreksfjörður.